Kingxukai/linux/Documentation/power/swsusp.rst

 Q:
-  Maybe I'm missing something, but why don't the regular I/O paths work?
+  Maybe I'm missing something, but why don't the woke regular I/O paths work?

 A:
-  We do use the regular I/O paths.
-However we cannot restore the data to its original location as we load it.
+  We do use the woke regular I/O paths.
+However we cannot restore the woke data to its original location as we load it.
 That would create an inconsistent kernel state which would certainly result in an oops.
-  Instead, we load the image into unused memory and then atomically copy it back to it original location.
-This implies, of course, a maximum image size of half the amount of memory.
+  Instead, we load the woke image into unused memory and then atomically copy it back to it original location.
+This implies, of course, a maximum image size of half the woke amount of memory.

   There are two solutions to this: